stafforj/LPE-Cooling/INSTRUCTIONS.md

 ### CAD files

-A total of six components from the cooling system are 3D printed parts.
+A total of six components from the cooling system are 3D-printed parts.
 The CAD (.stl) files for printing these parts are located within the folder `./CAD/`.

 ### Construction

 The CAD files were printed using a fused-deposition-modeling (FDM) printer (Ultimaker S3, 0.2mm layer thickness, 20\% infill, no supports).
 Polyethylene terephthalate glycol (PETG) was selected as the filament material for the printing process due to its ability to tolerate high temperatures (~ 70-80°C), its mechanical properties, printability, and chemical resistance to certain oils and solvents.

 In this build, the components are exposed to water and ice.
 Although PETG is compatible with water, the layers resulting from the FDM process can create sites for fluid leakages in the finished part.
-To remove the risk of leaks, the 3D printed parts were coated with a thin film silicon-based conformal coating (~ 100 microns thickness).
-To show the visual effect of this coating, a sample part was 3D printed and masked with tape to partially cover it with a single spray coat (~ 25 microns).
+To remove the risk of leaks, the 3D-printed parts were coated with a thin film silicon-based conformal coating (~ 100 microns thickness).
+To show the visual effect of this coating, a sample part was 3D-printed and masked with tape to partially cover it with a single spray coat (~ 25 microns).
 The difference between the coated and uncoated PETG surface is shown in the image below.
 The conformal coating covers the layers and insterstices, sealing the printed part and preventing liquid leaks.
 This surface coating is mechanically robust.
 As the surfaces in contact with the coolant and product are a different material than PETG, the chemical resistance of coated parts should be re-assessed for applications where a coolant other than water/ice is used.

 ![Conformal coating](./Images/FDM-conformal-coating.png)